abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases/sdlc-knowledge-management/__tests__/TASK-19-FINAL-COMPREHENSIVE-TEST-REPORT.md

 # Task 19 - Comprehensive End-to-End Testing - Final Report

 ## 🎯 Task Overview
-Comprehensive end-to-end testing of the AI Assistant application using Playwright MCP to identify and fix all navigation and functionality issues.
+Comprehensive end-to-end testing of the SDLC Knowledge Management application using Playwright MCP to identify and fix all navigation and functionality issues.

 ## 🔍 Issues Identified and Status